readthedocs/readthedocs.org/docs/abandoned-projects.rst

 Reachability
 ~~~~~~~~~~~~

-The user of RTD is solely responsible for being reachable by the maintainers
+The user of Read the Docs is solely responsible for being reachable by the maintainers
 for matters concerning projects that the user owns.
 In every case where
 contacting the user is necessary, the maintainers will try to do so at least
 three times, using the following means of contact: